Etiquette

 Unacceptable

-• Denim pants/jeans with holes or raggedy looking, shirts and skirts of any colour or those types of jeans bearing brand names or other similar clothing advertising a logo.
+• Denim pants/jeans with holes or raggedy looking, shirts and skirts or other similar clothing advertising a non golfing logo.

 • Hawaiian style shirts and other beach type garments.